piklestf2/pikles-hud/doc/options.md

 allow variable `r` or `c` alignments.
 So, if you use anything narrower (lower width to height ratio) than 16:9, you'll have to do some file swaps to avoid cutting the tournament spec info off your screen.
-In `"/tf/custom/pikles-hud/resource/ui/"` there are five `"tournamentspectator.res"` files: one with no suffix and four with suffixes matching four common aspect ratios (4:3, 5:4, 16:9 and 16:10).
-Delete `"tournamentspectator.res"` (identical to 16:9 if you ever need to switch back) and delete the suffix on the file matching your aspect ratio, renaming it to `"tournamentspectator.res"`
+In `/tf/custom/pikles-hud/resource/ui/` there are five `tournamentspectator.res` files: one with no suffix and four with suffixes matching four common aspect ratios (4:3, 5:4, 16:9 and 16:10).
+Delete `tournamentspectator.res` (identical to 16:9 if you ever need to switch back) and delete the suffix on the file matching your aspect ratio, renaming it to `tournamentspectator.res`

 ## Achievement Tracker Crosshairs
 This is enabled by default and uses vile's CS:GO styled crosshair.
 To actually